A30 road: Post road

+All of these intermediate towns from the 1579 post road are on (or bypassed by) the modern A30, with the exception of Andover, which the modern road passes to the South of through Stockbridge, Sutton Scotney, and North Waltham.

+There may have been a period of abeyance for some of these posts, but by the late 1580s, the threat of Spanish Invasion reinforced the need for effective communication along the line to Plymouth, for which the post road was the natural route.
+By 1595, the route was fully re-established to Exeter (and thence on a branch to Plymouth) and the royal route continued to Launceston.
+The route into Cornwall was used for passing of messages in relation to the Nine Years' War in Southern Ireland.

-17th – 18th centuries
+17th–18th centuries

-The bulk of the A30 follows the historic London – Land's End coaching road.
-The road appeared on John Ogilby's map of Britain in 1675, and was covered by Ogilby's later strip-maps showing "The Road from London to The Land's End in Cornwall".
-The coaching route started at Hyde Park Corner, closer to the centre of London than the modern A30, closely mirroring the modern route as far as Exeter, except for three sections from Knightsbridge to Bedfont, Basingstoke to Salisbury via Andover and Exeter to Penzance via Ashburton, Plymouth and following the Cornish south coast via St Austell.
-Ogilby described it as "The Post-Office making this one of their Principal Roads" and thought the section through Surrey and Hampshire was "in general a very good Road with suitable Entertainment".
+The road appeared on John Ogilby's 1675 map of Britain, as "The Road from London to The Land's End in Cornwall", where which he described that "The Post-Office making this one of their Principal Roads", and opined that the section through Surrey and Hampshire was "in general a very good Road with suitable Entertainment".

+The route described by Ogilby started at Hyde Park Corner, and closely mirrored the modern route as far as Exeter, except for three sections from Knightsbridge to Bedfont, Basingstoke to Salisbury via Andover and Exeter to Penzance via Ashburton, Plymouth, and following the Cornish south coast via St Austell.

 The road was known to attract significant postal and coach traffic along its length by 1686.

 The route is described as the "Great Road to Land's End" in the Magna Britannia, published in the early 19th century.
 As the coaching road to Land's End was a major route, it was a popular place for highwaymen.
 William Davies, also known as the Golden Farmer, robbed several coaches travelling across Bagshot Heath.
 He was hanged in 1689 at a gallows at the local gibbet hill between Bagshot and Camberley.
 The Jolly Farmer pub was built near the site of the gallows (gibbet), a junction.